 7. Use a CTA That is Contextually Relevant

 This “Submit” call to action button follows a survey and is completely relevant to the context.
 Without this call to action, the prospect would have no way at all to take the next step, which is giving you their all-important contact information.
 If this call to action were to download a white paper, it would be an abrupt, confusing shift in subject.

 Another example: if you’re writing a blog post is about pre-season maintenance for furnaces, don’t include a CTA that references air conditioning.

 As buyers increasingly turned to the web to educate themselves, a company’s website has become their single most important asset to catch attention and generate interest — and generate leads.
-That’s where our eBook, Turn Your Website Into a Lead Generation Machine, comes in.
-Read about the 7 most effective tactics, including crafting compelling CTAs, and learn how to turn your website into a lead generation machine.
+That’s where our eBook, How to Attract More Prospects, can be extremely helpful.
+Read about the most effective demand generation tactics, including crafting compelling CTAs, and learn how to turn your website into a lead generation machine.